cornell-netlab/MicroP4/content/usage/_index.md

 | P7 | main-programs/router_ipv4srv4ipv6_main.up4 | Eth + IPv4 + IPv6 + SRv4 |

 The videos from the installation step also show the usage: https://www.youtube.com/watch?v=ZtmLH0UFeqw&t=77s

-## Details
+## Reusability:
+The framework can be used to write, compose and build new dataplane programs.
+We are working on a [step-by-step tutorial](https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/tutorials) to get you started with programming with μP4.
-There are two steps in using μP4:
+At a high-level, There are two steps in using μP4:

 1. Writing μP4 programs: See [this page](https://github.com/cornell-netlab/MicroP4#4-how-to-write-%CE%BCp4-programs) for instructions on writing new programs.
 2. Compiling μP4 programs: See [this page](https://github.com/cornell-netlab/MicroP4#5-how-to-use-%CE%BCp4c) for instructions on compiling μP4 programs with μP4C.

-We are working on a [step-by-step tutorial](https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/tutorials) to get you started with programming with μP4.

 {{< /lead >}}